-EED612 Human Relations Learning: A Training Laboratory - 3 credits
+EED612 Human Relations Learning: A Training Laboratory - 3 credits students, administrators, parents and peers.

-Laboratory learning is an interactive process based on principles of group dynamics and adult education.
-In this course, teachers gain insights into their personal style of communicating.
-Through a better understanding of perceptions, self-disclosure and feedback, students become more effective communicators in personal and professional interactions with students, administrators, parents and peers.
 The course emphasizes the importance of interpersonal skills in the learning process.
 Teachers examine their behaviors in groups, and learn about task, process, and roles in group interaction.
 Through structured learning activities, participants gain knowledge and develop skills for designing and implementing learning activities for their classrooms.
 (4)